cmigayi/changelog-writer/README.md

 ## How to use changelog-writer
 ### Installation
-Inside your project:
+Inside your project run this command:
-* sudo npm install changelog-writer --save
+> sudo npm install changelog-writer --save

 ### Start
 For the first input:
 * npm run change